The AI Search Manual

 But this requires understanding how to create content that AI systems can easily parse, synthesize, and cite.
 It involves structuring information in semantic units, using explicit semantic triples (or subject-predicate-object patterns), and ensuring content maintains coherence when broken into fragments for AI processing.

-When ChatGPT or Perplexity generates a response, they’re pulling chunks from various sources and stitching them together.
+When ChatGPT or Perplexity generates a response, it’s pulling chunks from various sources and stitching them together.
 Your content needs to be designed for this kind of modular assembly.

 Prompt Engineering